FlagHunter01/linux-monitoring/docs/index.md

  - Memory shows the memory useage
  - Disk shows the proportion of used disk space (not the *idle* proportion like for the processor)

-The value is the latest measured metric.
+The value is the latest measured metric (-1 means the last measure failed).

 The graph shows the history for the last hour.
 If a part of it is grayed out, it means that data wasn't avalible at this time (the machine was down for example).